global-121/121-platform/services/PA-accounts-service/README.md

     docker start -i PA-accounts-service

-The Docker container currently in development phase does NOT run an `npm start` command.
+The Docker container currently in development phase does NOT run a `npm start` command.

 Run the application through: